aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/vbaproject/_index.md

 ```

-Indicates whether this VBA project is locked for viewing.
+Indicates whether this VBA project is locked for view.

+**Remarks**

+NOTE: This member is now obsolete.
+Instead, please use VbaProject.IsLockedForView property.
+This property will be removed 12 months later since July 2026.
+Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean